-Appointment Set by: Design Center

-Appointments Available: As needed
+Appointment Set by: Design Center Appointments Available: As needed attend

 Where: Design Center

-Attendees: Purchasers, Design Consultant, a real estate agent (when applicable) is welcome but not required to attend
+Attendees: Purchasers, Design Consultant, a real estate agent (when applicable) is welcome but not required to

 Length: 3-4 hours

 Purpose: Select and document choices for your new home

-Preparation: Take time to become familiar with the Design Center and the choices available through the virtual design center.
+Preparation: Take time to enjoy a preview visit to become familiar with the Design Center and the choices available.
 Bring color samples, notes, photos of items that will influence choices.
 Bring any questions you wish to discuss.